spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 INSTRUME, DETECTOR, FILTER, READPATT, and SUBARRAY in the science data file.

-For MIRI MRS, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, BAND, READPATT, and SUBARRAY of the science data file.
+For MIRI MRS, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, BAND, READPATT, and SUBARRAY in the science data file.

-For NIRCam, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, FILTER, and PUPIL of the science data file.
+For NIRCam, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, FILTER, and PUPIL in the science data file.

-For NIRISS, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, and FILTER of the science data file.
+For NIRISS, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, and FILTER in the science data file.

 For NIRSpec, flat-field reference files are selected based on the values of INSTRUME, DETECTOR, FILTER, GRATING, and
-EXP_TYPE of the science data file.
+EXP_TYPE in the science data file.

 Reference File Formats for MIRI, NIRCAM, and NIRISS